qgis/QGIS-Documentation/source/user_manual/working_with_vector/field_calculator.rst

 means you have 6 signs before the dot, then the dot and another 3 signs for the precision.

+The **Function List** contains functions as well as fields and values.
+View the help function in the **Selected Function Help**.
+In **Expression** you see the calculation expressions you create with the **Function List**.
+The most commonly used operators, see **Operators**.

-The **Fields list** contains all attributes of the attribute table to be searched.
-To add an attribute to the Field calculator expression field, double click its name in the Fields list.
-Generally you can use the various fields, values and operators to construct the calculation expression or you can just type it into the box.
+In the *Function List**, click on ``>-Fields and Values`` to view all attributes of the attribute table to be searched.
+To add an attribute to the Field calculator **Expression** field, double click its name in the Fields and Values list.
+Generally you can use the various fields, values and functions to construct the calculation expression or you can just type it into the box.

+To display the values ​​of a field, you just right click on the appropriate field.
+You can choose between :guilabel:`Load top 10 unique values` and :guilabel:`Load all unique values`.
-The **Values list** lists the values of an attribute field.
-To list all possible values, select the attribute field in the Fields list and click the **[All]** button.
-To list all values of an attribute field that are present in the sample table, select the attribute in the Fields list and click the **[Sample]** button.
-The procedure is the same as for the Query Builder.
-To add a value to the Field calculator expression box, double click its name in the Values list.
+On the right side opens the **Field Values** list with the unique values.
+To add a value to the Field calculator **Expression** box, double click its name in the Values list.

+The :guilabel:`>-Operators`, :guilabel:`>-Math`, :guilabel:`>-Conversions`, :guilabel:`>-String`, :guilabel:`>-Geometry` and :guilabel`>-Record` menu provides several functions.
+In :guilabel:`>-Operators` you find mathematical operators.
+Find :guilabel:`>-Math` for mathematical functions.
+The :guilabel:`>-Conversions` group contains functions that convert one data type to another.
+The :guilabel:`>-String` group provides functions for data strings.
+In the :guilabel:`>-Geometry` group you find functions for geometry objects.
+With :guilabel`>-Record` group functions you can add a numeration to your data set.
-The **Operators section** contains all usable operators.
-To add an operator to the Field calculator expression box, click the appropriate button.
+To add an operator to the Field calculator **Expression** box, click on the > and then double klick the function.
-Mathematical calculations ( + , - , \* , ...), trigonometric functions ( sin,
-cos, tan, ...), extract geometric information ( length and area ) are available, together with concatenator (||) and row counter.
-Stay tuned for more operators to come!

 A short example illustrates how the field calculator works.
 We want to calculate the length of the ``railroads`` layer from the